TBD54566975/technical-proposals/tp025/README.md

    All schema-less messages under a particular data format.

+We only need to keep newest snapshot of any given scope.

-The intent of the prescribed scoping structure is to minimize the possible permutation of scopes a message can appear in by enforcing a message to appear in only one the hierarchy branch; if we allow a more free-formed scoping syntax (based on filters for example), we'd need to have a more complex include-list computation logic and/or iterate over many snapshots for:
+The intent of the prescribed scoping structure is to minimize the possible permutation of scopes a message can appear in by enforcing a message to appear in only one the hierarchy branch. if we allow a more free-formed scoping syntax (based on filters for example), we'd need to have a more complex include-list computation logic and/or iterate over many snapshots for:
    1. evaluating if a message under the scope a newly snapshot needs to be kept or removed; and
    1. authorizing a message.

-It's important to realize that its not possible to create a single 'overall' include-list of message CIDs for authorization purposes, because the appropriate include-list varies based on the timestamp of the received message.
-As a result, we the include-list of message CIDs much be dynamically composed.
+Note that there may not be a single 'overall' include-list of message CIDs for authorization purposes, because snapshots can be taken with scopes that have no intersection. (e.g. snapshot A with protocol X scope and snapshot B with schema-less data format Y scope)

 ### Scope Processing